codebitsofg/codebitsofg/README.md

 # About me

 I'm a former designer working as a Frontend Developer.
-I've started my software development career with Frontend and could not stop but to explore other areas like Backend development and Cloud.
-I've been loving it since and been mostly developing mobile and web apps starting from 2021.
-I've worked in a digital agency setting on my previous position and worked as a Full Stack Engineer for a SaaS startup in manufacturing industry.

 * I live in Turkey. 🛩️
 * I am especially interested in cloud and cloud infrastructure.